hfabre/zigretro-core/readme.md

 ## Steps

-- Print a rectangle (Handle the frame buffer and draw a AA rectangle to it)
-- Handle input
-- Minimal game scene (moving square)
-- Include [mruby](https://mruby.org/) so you can script your core in ruby
+- Think to a better way to share input from core to ruby script

 ## Very uncertain next steps